 The seasons can change slightly and it may rain in the evenings so you can squeeze half a day on a beach.
-As a rough idea, The best time to go to Thailand alone is March to May for the south, and November to December for the north.
+As a rough idea, The best time to go to Thailand alone is March to May for the south and November to December for the north.

 Thailand is very humid and the capital is always hot and humid.
-The best time to go to Bangkok when solo traveling in Thailand is January.
+The best time to go to Bangkok when solo traveling in Thailand is in January.
 Below is the weather chart for Bangkok from January to December.
 Click this link to find the weather for the destinations you are travelling to.

 Travel Insurance For Thailand

 I recommend True Traveller for UK and European residents, and World Nomads for U.S. and worldwide citizens.
-Both companies allow you to buy insurance when you are already on the road, and offer different plans depending on your coverage needs including additional adventure packs.
+Both companies allow you to buy insurance when you are already on the road and offer different plans depending on your coverage needs including additional adventure packs.

 Bangkok: Suvarnabhumi Airport (BKK) – Most international flights to Thailand fly into Bangkok.
 It takes 30 minutes to the city by airport rail link which leaves every 30 minutes and takes you to Phaya Thai for the Skytrain.
 There’s also a commuter line which stops at all stations.
-Trains cost £1.00.
+The trains cost £1.00.
 Buses operate from the airport to Ratchadamnoen Avenue and take one hour, costing £1.00.

 Taxis are really reasonable and can be booked on the first floor.
-The desk will ask your destination and write the name in Thai to hand to the driver.
+The desk will ask for your destination and write the name in Thai to hand to the driver.
 Public buses run from the second floor but there is no direct service to Khao San Road.

 Bangkok: Don Mueang Airport (DMK) – Buses run between DMK and the MRT/BTS station and take up to 55 minutes.
 Trains also run and cost £3 for the hour journey instead of £2 for the bus.
 A taxi will cost £8. * There is also a free shuttle between BKK and DMK airport.